vince-styling/aSQLitePlus-android/README.md

 SELECT product_id, product_name FROM Products WHERE price >= 10 ORDER BY price DESC LIMIT 10
 ```

-With Android libcore on our hands currently, we maybe coding like following to achieve it :
+With Android libcore on our hands currently, we probably coding like following to achieve it :

 ```java
 String sql = android.database.sqlite.SQLiteQueryBuilder.buildQueryString(false,